India's Bagasse Boom: Leading the Global Biodegradable Market

 · Raw material sourcing: India's large sugarcane production base ensures an abundant bagasse supply

-· Labor cost advantage: Allows for flexibility in MOQs and custom production
+· Labour cost advantage: Allows for flexibility in MOQS and custom production

-As a manufacturer in this space, I’ve witnessed a spike in export inquiries from U.S. distributors post-2020.
+As a manufacturer in this space, I've witnessed a significant increase in export inquiries from U.S. distributors since 2020.

 4. Government Support and Certification Landscape